JulianxDev/julianxdev/README.md

 </h1>

 ## Hey, there! 👋
-I'm Julián, a 19 years junior developer from Colombia!
+I'm Julián, a 19 years junior developer from Colombia 🇨🇴!

 - 👨‍💻 Studying of Software Engineering
 - 🎓 Graduate of Software Development Technologist